 Most Australians will be able to access their super between the ages of 55 and 60 years (depending what year they were born), but that doesn’t mean you’ll need to retire from full-time work straight away.
 Instead, you can wind down your working hours and begin accessing some of your super via a transition to retirement (TTR) strategy.

 TTR lets you ease back on the number of hours you work without reducing your income, by tapping into part of your super early to top up your wage.
 Plus there may be tax benefits.

-Currently, the Government Age Pension is available from 65 years, but this age is set to rise progressively to 67 years by 1 July 2023.
+Currently, the Government Age Pension is available from 67 years.
 See how the Age Pension works and what the eligibility requirements are.